-Founded in 2002, HEARTS sustains excellent music, theatre and hula programs for youth from Kindergarten to post-high school, and offers free or low-cost quality musical productions in elderly care facilities, hospitals, churches and on professional-level stages.
+Founded in 2002, HEARTS sustains excellent singing, musical theatre and hula programs for youth from birth to post-high school, and offers free or low-cost quality musical productions in elderly care facilities, hospitals, churches and on professional-level stages.

 During the 2020-2021 academic year HEARTS is providing quality classes online in music, theatre, dance, film, Hawaiian music culture, and musical theatre, including the virtual production of the musical HONK!
 In November 2020.

 HEARTS is a Windward O’ahu 501(c)(3) nonprofit arts education organization.